-It begins with a thought, an inspiration or experience and is carefully drawn into a sketch book, or honestly, a random scrap of paper.
+How Fire Creek handmade tiles are made…. let me tell you!
+I start with a thought, an inspiration or experience that I carefully draw into a sketchbook, or honestly, a random scrap of paper.
 Whatever happens to be handy at the moment.
-Once the drawing is perfected, the design is traced onto a piece of construction plastic and again traced onto the slab of clay.
+I perfect the drawing, and trace the design onto a piece of construction plastic.
+I again trace the design onto the slab of clay.

 Now it’s time for the best part!
-With sharp carving tools and tiny loop tools, the smallest of details are meticulously teased from the clay.
+A sharp carving tool and tiny loop tools allow me to meticulously tease the tiniest of details from the clay.
 The two-dimensional sketch comes to life with depth and dimension.
-When the carving is complete, the original tile design is cast in plaster.
-The intricacy and size of the tile determine how long it takes to carve the original tile.
-It can take a few hours or several days to complete.
+Once the carving is complete, I cast the original tile in plaster.
+The intricacy and size of the tile determine how long it takes to carve the original tile and it can take a few hours or several days to complete.

-Depending on the weather, the plaster mold is set to dry for 24 – 48 hours.
-When the mold is dry, stoneware clay is pressed into the mold.
-The back of the tile is scored and stamped with the Fire Creek logo.
+The plaster molds dries for 24-48 hours and when the mold is dry, stoneware clay is pressed into the mold.
+I score the back of each tile and stamp it with the Fire Creek logo.
 The mold is set aside while the plaster pulls moisture from the clay.
 This allows the tile to release easily from the plaster.
-Once the tile has released from the mold, it is set aside on a wire rack to dry slowly.
+Now out of the mold, the tile dries slowly on a wire rack.

-Fire Creek tiles are suitable for installation anywhere in your home.
+Fire Creek handmade tiles are suitable for installation anywhere in your home.

-When the tiles are cool, a clear glaze is brushed over the surface and the tiles are loaded back into the kiln.
+Now out of the kiln and cool, the tiles get a good coat of clear glaze and put back into the kiln for one more firing.
 This firing takes about 10 hours to fire and another 10-12 hours until the kiln is cool enough to open.
 Opening a glaze fired load is like Christmas.
 It’s fun to see the transformation from the dull, unfired glazed pieces to brilliantly colored beautiful tiles.

 The hope is that each piece ignites a wonder of nature and encourages curiosity of the natural world.
-Every piece is meant to bring the joy and serenity of the wild into the home.
+Fire Creek tile brings joy and serenity of the wild into your home.
 I want to help you live in a home that reflects your authentic self, contact me today!